 Similarly, using RPA can help reduce the time needed to complete a repetitive task.
 A 2020 report from the International Trade Administration reveals that a 1% increase in robot density in the workplace leads to an average total productivity increase of 0.8 percent.

-An RPA solution helps you do things faster or complete more tasks in the same amount of time.
+RPA services help you do things faster or complete more tasks in the same amount of time.
 For example, RPA software can collect data from websites, and is used in a variety of industries such as finance and e-commerce.

 2. Improve Customer Service